-When heat fixing, apply heat evenly and continuously for the required time over the image.
+Apply heat evenly and continuously for the required time over the image when heat fixing.

 Be sure not to scorch or burn the image or garment by keeping the iron moving constantly.
 Remove the iron briefly if the garment is getting too hot before continuing.